PUBLISHED24 Jul 2019

 On the day of our showcase event, Stories that work, participants from storyworks will share the stage with high profile case studies, as we delve into why philanthropists use film for social change and unpack the anatomy of successful impact campaigns.
 The emerging filmmakers will have a chance to present their project, their passion and how they think it can drive change in their issue area.

 The Storyworks program is designed to support up-and-coming filmmakers to develop strong social impact docos.
 The course is built around four essential professional development modules – Impact, Evaluation, Partnerships and Fundraising.
 Each module is delivered through a mix of online learning, individual discussion and interactive webinars.
 Webinars present detailed case studies with industry professionals, allowing filmmakers to unpack and understand the module in practice.

 This year’s cohort is working on films that cover Documentary Australia’s seven impact areas, presenting philanthropic organisations and NGOs with a rich suite of social issue films and the opportunity to connect with storytellers.
-Join us at Stories that work to see these exciting new projects and hear from the films that changed the landscape.

 Below is a list of the projects being developed for the Stories that Works event:

 This documentary reveals an exciting and revolutionary chapter in Australian history, the Women’s Liberation Movement (1965 -1975).
 Interweaving freshly uncovered archival footage, personal photographs, memorabilia and lively personal accounts from activists all around Australia, BRAZEN HUSSIES shows us how a daring and diverse group of women joined forces to defy the status quo, demand equality and create profound social change.
 These women defined one of the greatest social movements of the 20th Century, at times at great personal cost.
 This documentary is full of the raw energy and determination that fuelled feminism for the next 50 years until now. – Find out more